2mkat/introduction-to-computer-security/assignments.md

 1. Develop an attack tree describing ways to realize a chosen computer security threat.
 You may use [draw.io](https://michenriksen.com/blog/drawio-for-threat-modeling/).
 2. Develop a DFD describing a trivial web application.
 You may use [draw.io](https://michenriksen.com/blog/drawio-for-threat-modeling/) .
 3. Calculate scores for 3 popular and known vulnerabilities within [DREAD](https://msdn.microsoft.com/en-us/library/aa302419.aspx) and [CVSSv3](https://www.first.org/cvss/calculator/3.0) models.
-4. Analyze the code snippets below and find weaknesses and vulnerabilities.
+4. Analyze the code snippets below, find and derive threats, weaknesses, vulnerabilities and attacks.

    Code snippet 1.
    ```